BS, Chemical Engineering, (UW) (2012)

 - Graduate School’s Fund for Excellence and Innovation (GSFEI) Travel Award (Oct.
 2013)

-- K. G. Sprenger*, Simone Conti*, Victor Ovchinnikov, Arup K. Chakraborty, and Martin Karplus, Sequential vaccination of rationally-designed HIV-1 immunogens elicits broadly- neutralizing VRC01-like antibodies in silico, in preparation.
+- K. G. Sprenger*, Simone Conti*, Victor Ovchinnikov, Arup K. Chakraborty, Martin Karplus, "Multiscale affinity maturation simulations to elicit broadly neutralizing antibodies against HIV," submitted.

 *Authors contributed equally